-5.2.
-A right commanding an international legal obligation of conduct for foreign investors to consult with a goal to obtain FPIC international law regulates directly' their conduct.129 An even bolder view is that international duties may be acquired by non-state actors through their capacity to undertake such duties rather than the designation as subjects, which often involved circular definitions130 that 'erected an intellectual prison of our own choosing'.131 Such international law duties could stem from treaties when 'the very object of an international agreement, according to the intention of the contracting Parties, may be the adoption by the parties of some definite rules creating individual rights and obligations and enforceable by the national courts'.132 While the treaty sources of obligations surveyed in Section 3.1 no doubt created obligations for States, whether they also created obligations for non-state actors requires closer examination.
+Regarding the treaty sources of obligation to consult with a goal to obtain FPIC surveyed in Subsection 4.1, a traditional view on international law is that they are irrelevant to non-state actors, which are simply not party to these treaties.
+Alternatively, a more nuanced view is that non-state actors can still be the 'the subjects of international duties in all cases in which international law regulates directly' their conduct.135 An even bolder view is that international duties may be acquired by non-state actors through their capacity to undertake such duties rather than the designation as subjects, which often involved circular definitions136 that 'erected an intellectual prison of our own choosing'.137 Such international law duties could stem from treaties when 'the very object of an international agreement, according to the intention of the contracting Parties, may be the adoption by the parties of some definite rules creating individual rights and obligations and enforceable by the national courts'.138 While the treaty sources of obligations surveyed in Section 3.1 no doubt created obligations for States, whether they also created obligations for non-state actors requires closer examination.